 Preservation of wildlife habitat, the natural environment, and our natural and cultural heritage are cornerstones of our parks and trails strategies, as well as providing pathways and amenities within our urban settings that link people to each other, their community and their natural environment while fostering healthy active lifestyles.

 Richmond is renowned for its high quality parks, trails, natural areas and its vibrant urban realm.
-The City's park system consists of 133 parks that total about 1,950 acres serving the wellness and recreation needs of a diverse, growing community.
-The more than 70 kilometres of trails support walking, rolling and cycling bringing people to the city’s many iconic park and waterfront destinations.
+The City's extensive system of 145 parks totals 1,966 acres, including sports and recreation amenities designed to serve the wellness and recreation needs of a diverse, growing community.
+The over 135 kilometres of trails support walking, rolling and cycling bringing people to the city’s many iconic park and waterfront destinations.
 New parks and trails - along with new amenities - will ensure that Richmond residents continue to receive excellent service and that Richmond continues to be a regional and tourism destination.
 Visit the Parks and Amenities Search page to learn more about specific neighbourhood parks and to find parks and amenities that include sports fields, courts and playgrounds.

 Browse this section of the website to learn more, to register for parks or recreation programs and learn about local volunteer opportunities.

-Also, visit the Recreation and Community Centres, Sport and Event Hosting and Arts, Culture and Heritage sections for related information.
+Also, visit the Recreation, Sports and Events and Arts, Culture and Heritage sections for related information.

 To navigate this part of our site, you may use the fly-out menus on the left, or you may wish to consult the Site Map for this section.